lunamidori5/Midori-AI/content/subsystem/manager/_index.md

 - This program is in beta!
 By using it you take on risk, please see the disclaimer in the footnotes
 - The webserver has been moved to the new OS and Server!

+**Backend not working**
+- The "AnythingLLM" backend is having a few bugs that are only found in the subsystem, we are working on a fix!

 **Windows Users**
 - There seems to be a bug where the manager is adding ``140_1.dll`` to file request.
 We are working on a fix.
 - There seems to be false positive from virus checkers, [this file](https://tea-cup.midori-ai.xyz/download/model_installer_windows.zip) is safe to download, [check here for the code](https://github.com/lunamidori5/Midori-AI/tree/master/other_files)